ringcentral/ringcentral-js/subscriptions/README.md

 This package allows to listen to server side events via push notifications.

+**Attention!
+This package is intended to be used on client side where `SDK.Cache` has synchronous interface.**

+On NodeJS it is preferred to have Web Hooks instead of PubNub subscriptions.

+If you plan to use this package on NodeJS make sure that if you supply a custom `SDK.Cache` it has synchronous interface.

 # Installation

 Follow all instructions from [SDK package](../sdk).